 Manifest the unity given to the people of God by living together in the love of Christ and by joining with other Christians in prayer and action to express and preserve the unity which the Spirit gives.

-C4.03.
+*C4.03.
 To fulfill these purposes, this congregation shall:

 Provide services of worship at which the Word of God is preached and the sacraments are administered.